 While the common conception of a wrong-way driving accident is that it involves a drunk driver, these accidents can be caused by variety of factors.
 Here is a look at some causes of wrong-way driving accidents and what both Orlando and its residents can do to prevent them.

 Infrastructure Can Help Make it Harder to Drive the Wrong Way

 Infrastructure is the most important aspect of curtailing wrong-way driving, as investing in improved infrastructure can have a dramatic impact on reducing wrong-way driving accidents.
 In the case of those who are impaired due to alcohol or dementia, without family members or passengers to stop their risky behavior, infrastructure can be the only difference between a major accident and the driver realizing their error and stopping before entering oncoming traffic.

 Improvements to infrastructure can be as simple as providing additional street lights and removing visibility barriers in areas where the direction of traffic can be confusing.
-Because nearly wrong-way crashes occur at night, according to the U.S. Federal Highway Administration, heavy vegetation and lack of lighting can prove deadly if they occur around wrong-way signs.
+Because nearly wrong-way crashes occur at night, according to the U.S. Federal Highway Administration1, heavy vegetation and lack of lighting can prove deadly if they occur around wrong-way signs.

 Technology is often the most powerful infrastructural tool in reducing wrong-way driving accidents.
 That’s where the Expressway Authority’s latest technology to prevent wrong-way driving accidents comes in.